Adaptive Reinforcement Learning for Unobservable Random Delays: Evaluation Details

 To better highlight the practical issues with delay, we add uncertainty to transitions in the Gymnasium environments by adding noise to the actions prior to being applied to the environment.
 Let $\beta$ be the noise factor indicating how much noise we add relative to the span of values that the action can take.
 Then we add noise to the actions $a$ as follows:

-Here we assume that the actions are continuous, which works since all environments in our evaluation are of this nature.
+Here, we assume that the actions are continuous, which works since all environments in our evaluation are of this nature.
 Then the transitions become $p(s'|s,\tilde{a})$, with the noisy action applied instead of the original one.
 We use the noise factor $\beta = 0.05$ in all our noisy environments evaluated here.

-To see the effect that this noise has on delayed RL in practice, we evaluate the performance of BPQL over different delays, with and without noise, and compare the results in Figure \ref{fig:effect-of-noise}.
-As is explained later in Appendix \ref{app:evaldetails-practical}, we reimplement the BPQL training algorithm in our training framework.
+To see the effect that this noise has on delayed RL in practice, we evaluate the performance of BPQL when trained over different constant delays, with and without noise.
+The results are plotted in Figure \ref{fig:effect-of-noise-v2}.
+The evaluation is done by training a BPQL policy on a specific constant delay and action noise, evaluating the policy's average return every 10000 steps, and reporting the best achieved average return as the performance.
+This evaluation procedure, which is used by all evaluations in the paper, is further described in Appendix \ref{app:evaldetails-practical}.

-The results without noise for delays 3, 6, and 9, shown in Figure~\ref{fig:effect-of-noise}, closely match those reported by \citep{art:2023:bpql} ($8100 \pm 543.4$, $6334.6 \pm 245.3$, and $5887.5 \pm 270.5$ for delays 3, 6, and 9 respectively).
+The results without noise for constant delays of 3, 6, and 9, shown in Table~\ref{tab:fig:effect-of-noise-v2}, are representative of those reported by \cite{art:2023:bpql} ($8100 \pm 543.4$, $6334.6 \pm 245.3$, and $5887.5 \pm 270.5$ for constant delays of 3, 6, and 9 respectively).
 This suggests that our implementation is faithful to their approach.
-Notably, we observe that in the deterministic setting, the impact of delay, while causing a significant initial drop in performance, does not lead to further degradation over longer time horizons.
-This behavior contrasts with the noisy environment, where performance continues to decline more noticeably over time.
+Notably, we observe that in the deterministic setting, the impact of delay, while causing a significant initial drop in performance, does not lead to significant degradation over longer time horizons.
+This behavior contrasts with the noisy environments, where the performance declines more noticeably as the delay increases.

 We therefore conclude that a fair evaluation of delayed RL should be done in environments with stochastic dynamics.
+Further practical evaluation of the effect that noise has on performance across different training algorithms is shown in Appendix \ref{app:noise-extended-eval}.